Views of Richmond Segway Tour

 Q: Where do we meet?

-A: For most of the tours you will meet us at our shop, which can be found at 1301 E. Cary St. For Hollywood Cemetery, Monument Avenue, and Petersburg Tours you will meet at alternative locations.
+A: For most of the tours you will meet us at our shop, which can be found at 1301 E. Cary St. For Hollywood Cemetery, you will meet at an alternative location.

 Q: Is there parking?